"And/Or” - My first curated gallery exhibition.

 Such a thrill to see these works in the flesh!

-My memory of how I first stumbled upon the artist is blurry, but even in London in the mid-80s among me & my non-art-world friends, we were somehow aware of the controversy of “Spiritual America” aka Garry Gross's naked photo of 14-year-old Brooke Shields.
+My memory of how I first stumbled upon the artist is blurry, but even in London in the mid-80s among me & my non-art-world friends, we were somehow aware of the controversy of “Spiritual America” aka Garry Gross's photo of 14-year-old Brooke Shields naked.
 Though it was his re-photographed Marlboro cigarette ads that I cut out of magazines & saw as ART.
 I don't know if I knew or cared about his name yet.

 I don’t remember if I bought the two books published in 1988 by The Deste Foundation, (a Greek art organization) in London, or when I moved here in 1989.
 One of the books shows work by John Dogg (a Prince pseudonym) & I think that’s when I started to search out his work in galleries.